Jeremy-sense/Jeremy-sense/README.md

 - 👋 Hi, I’m @Jeremy-sense
 - 👀 I’m interested in using technology to enhance education
-- 🌱 I’m currently learning xquery
+- 🌱 I have added expertise in Cypress

 <!---